helm/helm/docs/helm/helm_list.md

 ```
   -a, --all                  show all releases, not just the ones marked DEPLOYED
+      --col-width uint       specifies the max column width of output (default 60)
   -d, --date                 sort by release date
       --deleted              show deleted releases
       --deleting             show releases that are currently being deleted